French Revolution 1789

 Introduction

 The French Revolution often referred to as the Revolution of 1789 took place in France between 1787 and 1799.
-It was a response to social and political inequalities and led to the development of a constitution and the overthrow of the monarchy.
-There have been various revolutions in France over time, which include the July Revolution of 1830, June Rebellion of the Paris Uprising of 1832 and the February Revolution of 1848.
+It was in response to social and political inequalities and led to the overthrow of the monarchy and the development of France as a republic, a country ruled by people.
+There have been various revolutions in France over time, which include the July Revolution of 1830, June Rebellion of the Paris Uprising of 1832, and the February Revolution of 1848.

 General websites